Appeal Options - trademarks

 - the basis of the complaint

-- information about which goods and services the objection applies to, or which goods and services are unaffected by the objection, if the registration is requested only partially canceled.
+- information about which goods and services the objection applies to, or which goods and services are unaffected by the opposition, if the registration is requested only partially canceled.

 - necessary documentation in support of the complaint